finos/common-domain-model/documentation/source/documentation.rst

 Mapping (Synonym)
 -----------------

-In order to facilitate the translation of existing industry messages (based on open standards or proprietary ones) into CDM, the CDM is mapped to a set of those alternative data representations using the ``synonym`` feature available in the Rosetta DSL.
+In order to facilitate the translation of existing industry messages (based on open standards or proprietary ones) into CDM, the CDM is mapped to a set of those alternative data representations using the Rosetta DSL *synonym* feature, as described in the `Mapping Component Section`_.

 The following set of synonym sources are currently in place for the CDM: